 That’s what I’m going to focus on today, Valentine’s Day.
 Being more intentional about slowing down.
 Not rushing through tasks or chores, fun or not.
 Being present with my family.
 Not thinking ahead 40 steps and trying to plan the “perfect” day.
 Letting go.

 Letting go is a big one, isn’t it?
-The other day I read this, “There’s so much we can let go of without really losing anything.”
+The other day I read this quote by Ralph Marston, “There’s so much we can let go of without really losing anything.”
 Wow.
 I’m going to simmer on that one today, too.

 Today, won’t you join me in practicing being in this moment?
 Don’t worry about what will happen in the next hour, day or week.
 Don’t let your technology be your master today.
 Try to be that leaf that floats on top of the water, down the lazy river, going with the flow.

+Do less today.
 Just practice.
-Deep breaths.
+Notice how your day feels fuller with a few quality experiences instead of more quantity shoved into it.
+Take some deep breaths if you start to feel restless.
 Everything will happen as it needs to, and in the right time.
-Do less today.
-Notice how your day feels fuller with a few quality experiences instead of more quantity shoved into it.